hansal1025/hansal1025/README.md

-- 👋 Hi, I’m @hansal1025
+👋 Hello!
+I’m @hansal1025
-- 👀 I’m interested in Mechatronics and Cyber-Physical System.
+👀 I have a keen interest in Mechatronics and Cyber-Physical Systems.
-- 🌱 I’m currently learning in First Year of my Mechanical Engineering.
+🌱 Currently, I am a third-year student pursuing Mechanical Engineering.
-- 📫 How to reach me kachharahansal@gmail.com.
+📫 Feel free to reach out to me at: kachharahansal@gmail.com.

 <!---
 hansal1025/hansal1025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.